DinkyBalls.

 The Personalities of Pickleball.

-The sport reached 19.8 million U.S. participants in 2024, up 45.8% year over year and 311% over three years, making it the fastest-growing sport in the U.S. for the fourth straight year.
+The sport reached 24.3 million U.S. participants in 2025, up 22.8% year over year and 171% over three years, making it the fastest-growing sport in the U.S. for the fifth straight year.

 What the category still lacks is a defining character-driven brand.